acheong08/ChatGPT/README.md

 # V1 Standard ChatGPT
 > ## Update 2023/02/14 9:00 PM GMT+8: It is working.
 Use this.

-> Rate limit: 120 requests per minute
+> Rate limit: 25 requests per 10 seconds

 ## Installation
 `pip3 install revChatGPT`